JavSanchez97/CDS490Research/README.md

 Creating the pie plot did cause some confusion as it had too many products, so I then decided to narrow it down to vegan and non-vegan items to compare them against eachother.
 Here, it is easeier to tell which products create the biggest CO2 emissions per-category.

 Lastly, I got a different dataset that contains data on the consumption of these foods and which cause the most CO2 and I created a ridge-plot in order to see which items create the most CO2 and visualize it in a way to easily compare to other items.

+Working Hypothesis: My hypothesis is that in general, meat is the worst option for the environment in terms of CO2 and changing to a all/mostly meat free diet will be the best way to reduce our emissions as consumers as well as farmers.